Ancient Voices for the Modern Soul

 Jesus and Ecclesiastes

-Jesus embodies the answer to every question Qohelet asks: Is there meaning?
-Yes — "the Son of Man came to give his life" (Mark 10:45).
+Jesus embodies the answer to every question Qohelet asks.
+Is there meaning?
+"The Son of Man came to give his life" (Mark 10:45).
 Is there something after death?
-Yes — "I am the resurrection and the life" (John 11:25).
-Ecclesiastes is the question; Jesus is the answer that Qohelet couldn't yet see.
+"I am the resurrection and the life" (John 11:25).
+Ecclesiastes is the question; Jesus is the answer Qohelet couldn't yet see.

 🌹 Song of Solomon — Holy Desire